idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 Some may also argue for a cooperative authorship role of both, which is less problematic, but I think is unnecessary.

-> This is a test block quote.
+> /This is a test block quote./

 {% include mustreadnotes.md %}